anxoportela/blog.site/content/thankyou.md

 author = "Anxo Portela"
 +++

-I'll get back to you as soon as possible.
+I'll read your message as soon as possible and contact you.

+Greetings and thank you.